Christ in All the Scriptures

 - One Mediator.

 - We see Him in the ''Daysman,'' the ''Umpire,'' [whom] Job longs for between him and God. ''For He is not a man, as I am, that I should answer Him, and we should come together in judgment.
 Neither is there any Daysman betwixt us, that might lay His hand upon us both'' (9:32,33).
-The need of the human heart has only been met in ''God our Savior,'' the one Mediator between God and men-- Himself, Man-- Christ Jesus, who gave Himself a ransom for all'' (1Tim 2:4-6, R.V.).
+The need of the human heart has only been met in ''God our Saviour,'' the one Mediator between God and men-- Himself, Man-- Christ Jesus, who gave Himself a ransom for all'' (1Tim 2:4-6, R.V.).

 - A Ransom.